brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Form.md

 - if validator function:
   - Input value parameter fails validation, return a non-null string (as an error msg)
   - Input value parameter passes validation, return null
-- Validator functions will be executed only when _formKey.currentState!.validate() is called
+- validator functions will be executed only when _formKey.currentState!.validate() is called
+- onSaved functions will be executed only when _formKey.currentState!.save() is called
 ```dart

 class _NewItemState extends ... {